-- With Frostmourne in hand, Arthas confroonted Mal'Ganis after defeating his army, who told him that the voice he was now hearing was that of the Lich King.
+- With Frostmourne in hand, Arthas confroonted Mal'Ganis after defeating his army, who told him that the voice he was hearing since he picked up Frostmourne was that of the Lich King.

 - Arthas replied that voice was instructing him to destroy Mal'Ganis, much to the dreadlord's surprise.

 - After slaying the dreadlord, Arthas fled into the frozen north, leaving his troops to fend for themselves.
 Arthas soon lost the last remnants of his sanity.

 - Arthas became the first of Lich King Ner'zhul's death knights and slaughtered many of his own men and turned the rest undead.

 Arthas returns to Lordaeron as a leader of the Scourge.
 He kills his father, King Terenas Menethil and retrieves Kel'Thuzad's remains on Tichondrius' command.
 He retrieves the urn that housed his father's remains after killing Uther Lightbringer, which he uses to carry Kel'Thuzad's remains to Quel'Thalas, where he would resurrect him.

 Tirisfal Glades, Lordaeron, Eastern Kingdoms

 - Months after his campaign in Northrend, Arthas returned to Lordaeron and killed his father (as seen in cinematic: Arthas' Betrayal) and unleashed the Scourge upon Lordaeron (capital city).

 - With the city secured, Arthas raised his horse, Invincible, to serve him in undeath, and went to Vandermar village at the Lich King's bidding to meet Tichondrius.